vedantk6/Two-stage-OTA-design-and-layout-130nm/README.md

 # Two-stage-OTA-design-and-layout-130nm

 ## Project Summary
-This project implements a two-stage operational transconductance amplifier (OTA) and aims to meet pre-determined design specification.
+This personal project implements a two-stage operational transconductance amplifier (OTA) and aims to meet pre-determined design specification.
 It demonstrates how an OTA works, what MOSFETs are capable of achieving, and the importance of MOSFET devices in modern VLSI and mixed-signal applications.
 The documents showcase screenshots which depict the actual schematics, testbenchs, simulations, and layouts captured throughout the project.

 ## Tools Used
 - Ubuntu